ianakorshunova/marcel-nlp/README.md

 - using the wrong classifier
 - missing a classifier
 - confusing 二 (èr) and 两 (liǎng)
+---

+## 💡 Why this project?

+Chinese classifiers are one of the most challenging aspects for learners.
+This tool helps bridge the gap between memorization and real usage by providing automatic correction and explanations.

+It is especially useful for:
+- beginner and intermediate learners
+- educational tools
+- NLP experimentation with rule-based systems

 ## ▶️ How to Run